OpenBazaar/openbazaar-go/README.md

 ## Install

 A typical install of OpenBazaar contains a bundle of the server deamon and user interface.
-If this is what you are looking for you can find and installer at https://openbazaar.org/download.html.
+If this is what you are looking for you can find an installer at https://openbazaar.org/download.html.
 If you're looking to run the server daemon by itself or to contribute to developement see below for instructions.

 ### Install prebuilt packages